 The difficulties and expenses involved in running an organic farm operation is just one of the reasons why organic food costs more to buy.
 But buying organic food need not be cost-prohibitive.
 In fact, there are many ways you can buy organic food and not break the bank.

 Some of those ways are discussed in Go Green without Going Broke.
-(It’s on sale right now: $3.99 on Amazon.com for the next week, so please, get a copy and tell me what you think.
-The price will be going up soon…)
+(It’s available as an ebook ($3.99) or in paperback ($9.99) on Amazon.com for the next week, so please, get a copy and tell me what you think.)

 Here are 10 additional ways that you can buy organic food without having to stretch your food budget out of shape: